 For your body to produce vitamin D, you need to expose your bare skin to sunlight for a certain amount of time each day.
 Because sunscreen prevents ultraviolet B (UVB) rays from penetrating the skin, wearing sunscreen can interfere with your body’s vitamin D production.
 This is why it wasn’t a surprise to me when my doctor told me a few years back that my blood test showed extremely low levels of the nutrient.

 But it turns out that people with skin that burns easily aren’t the only ones who need to worry about vitamin D deficiency.
-It’s true that dark-skinned people are able to withstand longer periods in the sun due to a higher concentration of melanin in the skin.
+People with darker skin can indeed withstand longer periods in the sun because they have a higher concentration of melanin in their skin.
 But that same melanin that gives them some protection from the sun’s damaging rays also makes it more difficult for their bodies to produce vitamin D.

 For all of us, if our vitamin D levels dip too low, it can hurt our health.
 And researchers are now saying vitamin D deficiency may be a culprit in a health epidemic that disproportionately affects African Americans…